The Gaza war’s first phase was difficult for Hamas. The current phase has been catastrophic.

 However, Hamas leaders, particularly Yahya Sinwar, chose to continue the conflict, believing further achievements were possible.
 This decision would prove costly.

-The IDF expanded its operations, destroying more terror assets and infrastructure.
+The army expanded its operations, destroying more terror assets and infrastructure.
 Israeli forces swiftly took control of the Rafah area and Gaza’s border with Egypt, severing Hamas from crucial military aid and reinforcements.

-However, despite numerous opportunities for escalation, Israel, Hezbollah, and Iran carefully avoided a full-scale conflict thus far.
-While a broader war remains possible it is far from certain, as Sinwar continues to gamble away Hamas’ and Gaza’s future.
+However, despite numerous opportunities for escalation, Israel, Hezbollah, and Iran carefully avoided a full-scale conflict, as Sinwar and his partners continued to gamble away Hamas’ and Gaza’s future.

 This may have been a one-time opportunity for Hamas to maximize unimaginable gains.
 Instead, Sinwar’s reckless gamble has largely destroyed his organization and home base.

-Overall, while Hamas’ initial strategy leading up to October 7 yielded significant rewards, Sinwar’s subsequent war management increasingly appears to be a disaster.
-In this high-stakes Mideast poker game, his failure to step away from the table at the right moment may have altered the future of Hamas and Gaza irreversibly.
+Overall, while Sinwar’s initial strategy leading up to October 7 yielded significant rewards, Hamas’ subsequent war management increasingly turned into a disaster.
+In this high-stakes Mideast poker game, the failure to step away from the table at the right moment may have altered the future of Hamas and Gaza irreversibly.